Deck the Halls: How I Decorated My Apartment for Christmas for Under $25

 The cool thing, though, was it was only Dec.
 1 and all the holiday decor was already half off!
-I obviously wasn’t going to buy the wreath for $35, but there was a medium-sized plain one next to it for $6.99 before the discount.
+I still wasn’t going to buy the wreath for $35, but there was a medium-sized plain one next to it for $6.99 before the discount.
 I figured it was a steal, and considering I didn’t have one, I bought it.

-Other than that, I noticed that most of the decorations consisted of garlands and centerpieces.
+Other than that, I noticed most of the decorations consisted of garlands and centerpieces.
 So, I decided to head back home and make these items myself — for way less.

-My Dollar Store Christmas Decorations
+My Cheap Christmas Decorations

 Once I got home, I perused Pinterest for inspiration.
 I picked a few wall decorations and center pieces that looked easy to make and started there.